Asabeneh/30-Days-Of-HTML/readme.md

 ⚠️ This is not a proof read material.
 You may find typo, grammar and some technical errors here and there.
 The content will be updated now and then.
 Therefore, do not be surprised you find a typo or a grammar or other mistakes.

+This challenge is easy to read, written in conversational English, engaging, motivating and at the same time, it is very demanding.
+You need to allocate much time to finish this challenge.
+If you are a visual learner, you may get the video lesson on <a href="https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw"> Washera</a> YouTube channel.
+Subscribe the channel, comment and ask questions on YouTube vides and be proactive, the author will eventually notice you.

+The author likes to hear your opinion about the challenge, share the author by expressing your thoughts about the 30DaysOfHTML challenge.
+You can leave your testimonial on this [link](https://testimonial-vdzd.onrender.com//)

 ## Requirements

 The minimum requirement to follow this challenge: